-The guidelines above, while helpful, don’t constitute legal advice and shouldn’t be solely relied on.
-To be certain that you’re complying with your fiduciary responsibilities, follow up with your legal counsel.
+The guidelines shown, while helpful, do not constitute legal advice and should not be solely relied on.
+To be certain that you are complying with your fiduciary responsibilities, follow up with your legal counsel.

-The content of this document is for general information only and is believed to be accurate and reliable as of posting date but may be subject to change.
-John Hancock does not provide investment, tax, plan design or legal advice.
-Please consult your own independent advisor as to any investment, tax, or legal statements made herein.
+The content of this document is for general information only and is believed to be accurate and reliable as of posting date, but may be subject to change.
+John Hancock does not provide investment, tax, plan design, or legal advice.
+Please consult your own independent advisor as to any investment, tax, or legal statements made here.

 MGTS-P40226-GE 10/19-40496 MGR100219499826